rlautan/recras-wordpress-plugin/readme.txt

 Example: `[recras-product id="9" show="title"]` will show the title of the product with ID 9.

 = Date/Time picker =
 By default, date and time pickers use whatever the browser has available.
-Currently (December 2016) Internet Explorer (all versions), Firefox (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
+Currently (March 2017) Internet Explorer (all versions), Firefox (all versions), and Safari (desktop) do not have native date/time pickers and only see a text field.
 We have included a modern looking date/time picker that you can enable on the Recras -> Settings page.

 = Styling =
 No custom styling is applied by default, so it will integrate with your site easily.
 If you want to apply custom styling, see `style.css` for all available classes.
 Be sure to include these styles in your own theme, this stylesheet is not loaded by the plugin!